yiisoft/yii2/docs/guide/tutorial-i18n.md

 ```

 The default value for the [[yii\base\Application::$sourceLanguage|source language]] is `en-US`, meaning
 US English.
-It is recommended that you keep this default value unchanged, because it is usually much easier
+It is **recommended** that you keep this default value unchanged.
+Usually it is much easier
-to find people who can translate from English to other languages than from non-English to non-English.
+to find people who can translate from 'English to other languages' than from 'non-English to non-English'.

 You often need to set the [[yii\base\Application::$language|target language]] dynamically based on different
 factors, such as the language preference of end users.
 Instead of configuring it in the application configuration,